Image Source: chaofann/iStock.com

 This app enables users to draw or write using a comprehensive ink brush.
 This tool is particularly handy for calligraphy-style artwork.
 It comes with 50 different types of background style templates and a brush size adjustment slider.

 Dropbox is a lifesaver.
 Giving users the ability to access their files from anywhere in the world makes this iPad app a must-have for the active designer.
 You can also share your files online with others on different social media platforms.

 If you use Art Rage after using Sketch Book Pro, you will find many notable differences between the two.
 ArtRage is overall better software when it comes to advance digital painting and real drawing simulation.
 While Sketchbook Pro can do almost the same, ArtRage puts the focus on artistic painting, in order to create real-life simulation and graphics.

-This app is for those designers who are vector drawing fans.
+Previously known as Adobe Ideas, this app is for those designers who are vector drawing fans.
 True, it doesn’t have that many prominent features but it allows users to draw smoothly as if they were using a pencil.
-Adobe Ideas allows users to save their work as PDF format and to share their image as galleries with others.
+Adobe Illustrator Draw allows users to save their work as PDF format and to share their image as galleries with others.

 9. Touch Draw